 Working smarter means you need to be more mindful of how you’re spending time on the sales process.
 Not only should you be working towards completing your to-do list every day, but you should also be working towards improving your numbers every day.

 That means cutting down your losses both in time and money wasted on manual activities that can be automated or outsourced.
-Certain sales activities, such as data entry and report generation in your daily sales tracker should be left to your sales CRM to leave more time to close more deals.
+Certain sales activities, such as data entry and report generation in your daily sales tracker, should be left to your sales CRM to leave more time to close more deals.

 Outreachly’s No Risk Sales Service enables sales-hungry B2B marketers to generate leads on LinkedIn with little effort and time.
 And the best part?
-Our No Risk Sales Service guarantees that you’ll get results in as little as 21 days!
+Our No Risk Sales Service guarantees you’ll get results in as little as 21 days!

 You no longer have to waste time creating a lead generation campaign from scratch.
 Instead, you can order the number of leads you need, and we’ll take care of the rest.
 Our service is 100% risk-free and fully managed, so you can focus on what really matters – growing your business.

 So why wait?
-Join the next demo to see how it works or Grab your LinkedIn leads right now!
+Join the next demo to see how it works, or Grab your LinkedIn leads right now!

-In summary, there’s an ocean of metrics to keep track of when managing a sales team.
+In summary, there’s an ocean of metrics to track when managing a sales team.
 While there is no one-size-fits-all approach to sales performance tracking, identifying and keeping track of the most important metrics should help identify where your sales team needs help to boost its performance.